sriramdasbalaji/Web-Serverless-AI-and-Graph-with-Azure-and-Visual-Studio-Code/HOL/readme.md

 ### Configure the application

 Once the resources have been created, you need to configure the application using Visual Studio Code's Azure features.
-Replace the variables values in the files `.env` and `function\host.settings.json` according to the bash script output and by using the Storage extension in Visual Studio Code.
+Replace the variables values in the files `.env` and `function\host.settings.json` according to the bash script output and by using the **Storage extension** (to get the storage account connection string) in Visual Studio Code.

    ![](imagesGIF/Configure.gif)

 ## Task 1: Build and debug the application locally

-Now you are ready with the required azure resources and configuration files to proceed with this lab.
-In this exercise you will build and debug the application locally.
+Now you are ready with the required Azure resources and configuration files to proceed with this lab.
+In this exercise, you will build and debug the application locally.

 1. Install npm dependencies for web and function app.

       ![](imagesGIF/npmInstall.gif)

 1. Click on the **Debug** icon in the Activity Bar on the side of VS Code.
 Select **Hybrid** configuration in the Debug configuration drop down.
-This will run both web app and function app locally.
+This will run both the web app and function app locally.

      ![](imagesGIF/debuglocal.gif)